 An employee advocacy program makes it easy for employees to share your brand’s messages with their personal networks.
 This is not a new concept.
 Word-of-mouth has always been a popular marketing tool, but the nature of social media can lead to messages gaining incredibly far reach.
 At the same time, people tend to be cautious about saying the wrong thing on social media because they don’t want to miss represent their brand.

 How Employee Advocacy and Employee Engagement Work Together

-Both employee advocacy and employee engagement are great to have in your office, but one does not work well without the other.
+Both employee advocacy and employee engagement strategies are great to initiate in your office, but one does not work without the other.

 You can have employees who are passionate about what they do and take their work seriously, but they might not promote your initiatives if they don’t know what to promote.

 Conversely, if you have an employee advocacy program but your employees are not engaged in what they do or the message of the brand, the program won’t be as successful as you’d like.